disconsis/WasPy/notes.md

 ## Pseudocode
 1. find start, end of each field hole # use single-pass, counting { and }'s # `_do_build_string`
+  - also return escaped { and } holes
 2. parse field into 'field.lookup', 'conv', 'spec'
 3. relate field.lookup to object from arguments # `_get_argument` (make sure to do lookup)
 4. call `render_field()` on it to get length # `self._render_field` # needs testing